 Whole and Term Coverage

 Term insurance is sold in periods of one to 30 years and the coverage amounts can vary.
 This is often the least expensive way of getting coverage, and you can get quotes online.
 But if you outlive the policy, your beneficiaries won’t get a payment.
 An annual renewable term policy lasts for a year and at the end of that time, it will renew.
 This type is often useful if you need coverage for a short time or have short-term debts.
-Whole life insurance often lasts until you die as long as you make the payments.
+Whole life insurance often lasts until you die and it can cover the costs of a funeral as long as you make the payments.
 It is good for those who want to get coverage and then forget it.
 Usually, the premiums stay the same, so there is a guaranteed return rate on the cash value of the policy.
 The death benefit amount also does not change.
 One of the benefits is that it builds cash value and covers you for your entire life.
 But it often costs more than other permanent coverage.

 Types of Universal Life Insurance